5 Ways to Study Neurology with USMLE-Rx

-To score higher on exams, use USMLE-Rx early and take frequent, FRED-style simulated tests using the test mode provided in Qmax.
+To score higher on exams, use USMLE-Rx early and take frequent tests in Qmax, including simulated USMLE-style exams and the curated self-assessment exams.

 Try these tips to help you study neurology with USMLE-Rx:

-3. Analyze Flash Facts and QMax score results – USMLE-Rx provides detailed feedback of scores for Flash Facts and QMax.
+3. Analyze Flash Facts and QMax results – USMLE-Rx provides detailed feedback of your performance in Flash Facts and QMax.
 Spend extra time reviewing your score for Flash Facts because it provides explanations and insight about what to study next.

-4. Review psychiatry and neurological exam – Both psychiatry and reviewing the neurological exam are important while studying neurology because concepts in neurology require connecting the dots from the physical exam to neuroanatomy.
+4. Review psychiatry and neurological exams – Both psychiatry and reviewing the neurological exam are important while studying neurology because concepts in neurology require connecting the dots from the physical exam to neuroanatomy.
 For example: neurological diseases often have psychiatric manifestations (i.e., mood and cognitive dysfunctions in Alzheimer’s disease).
-USMLE-Rx provides Q&A and flashcards to help you review psychiatry.
-Review neurological exam online at http://library.med.utah.edu/neurologicexam/html/home_exam.html
+USMLE-Rx provides Bricks, Qmax questions, videos, and flashcards to help you review psychiatry.
+You can also review a basic neurological exam online at http://library.med.utah.edu/neurologicexam/html/home_exam.html

-5. Practice in test mode – Practice often and review the answers and explanations of high yield concepts frequently (Upper motor neuron (UMN) vs. lower motor neuron (LMN.
-USMLE-Rx provides FRED, a tool that simulates test-day software and encourages you to focus on content.
+5. Start in tutor mode and graduate to timed test mode – Practice often and review the answers and explanations of high yield concepts frequently (Upper motor neuron (UMN) vs. lower motor neuron (LMN)).
+Qmax tests are designed to work just like the USMLE and NBME exams, utilizing test-day software and encouraging you to focus on content.

 What other ways to study neurology would you recommend to med students?